 The current in the Virgin River can be strong in places, so if you’re a beginner hiker, you may want the added ease of hiking with a Camelback instead of a water bottle.

-Here’s exactly what you should buy!
-I can’t recommend this Camelback backpack enough for hiking the Narrows.
+I can’t recommend a Camelback backpack enough for hiking the Narrows.
 I love it because it’s lightweight, but has enough capacity for water for one person for this hike.

 In addition, this camelback backpack has enough pockets that you can carry snacks and other essentials that you’ll need when you hike the Narrows.
 In addition, it can store extra layers of clothing that you will undoubtedly remove as it gets warmer during your hike.